-- a new Form 1288; and - a new Form 608.
+- a new application form in the Australian Database Management System; and - a new Form 608.

 Where the Australian Apprentice has a current and valid Job Capacity Assessment or Employment Services Assessment, a new Form 608a may be completed in conjunction with Form 608, in place of a medical assessment by a medical practitioner or registered psychologist.